-We are aware of the SCAM employment offers being offered and advertised on through various websites and employment sites in both the US and Canada.
+We are aware of the SCAM employment and internship offers being advertised on various collegiate portals and employment websites sites in both the US and Canada.
 We are currently working with the service provider of this url to have it removed from the net.

 – DECLINE the offer if it seems fishy to you.
 Any business that receives a decline from a potential employee or intern will move on to the next potential employee or intern.